tyreer/learning-notes/clean_coder.md

   - "Then let the meme do the rest of the work"

 - Bob calls for the industry to adopt more formal apprenticeship (more like how medical students slowly acquire responsibility)

+## Book club prompts

+_Final assignments from book club_

+Aim: end up with some meaningful, personal takeaways.
+A book like this is kinda pointless unless we find a way to live some of its lessons.

+### 2nd to last session assignment
+1. Over the next 3 days, take note of a 1–2 things that come up in your daily work that link back to Clean Coder.
+Hopefully we all find a couple noteworthy moments that remind us of bits from the book.
+Collecting those should be a good way to review relevant concepts from the text.
+1. Please write down 1 action of professional levelling up inspired by any part of the book that you can commit to trying out IRL between now and our next meeting.

+- “Don’t rest at misunderstanding”
+  - I’ll push to ensure there’s a clear understanding of feature requirements.
+This may involve extra efforts during video chats and asking “stupid questions” and it may involve working with our product team to write Gherkin expectations.

+### Last session assignment

+__Drawing from your highlights across the entire book, please write out 3 behaviors you will commit to adopting in the next 3 months.__

+- I commit to knowing my code works and solves the customer’s problem (even if it that means specifying it!) before putting it into the codebase.
+  - Basically, I don’t want to push code and then have bugs or edge cases found in it later.
+At least not without the requisite horror

+- I commit to making it my responsibility to work with my team and stakeholders to specify tasks.

+- I commit to providing my managers and stakeholders with the best possible information, which will require saying no to some requests and asking that others be reconsidered.
+The goal is to plan for and pursue the best possible outcome for the project, which includes realistic estimations, probability distributions and a rigorous denial of hope when it threatens realism.